Plaza Murillo

 The Plaza Murillo is the central plaza of the city of La Paz and the open space most connected to the political life of Bolivia.
-Prominent buildings on the plaza include the Presidential Palace, National Congress of Bolivia, and the Cathedral of La Paz (or more formally, the Cathedral Basilica of Our Lady of Peace, La Paz).
+Prominent buildings on the plaza include the Palacio Quemado, the Casa Grande del Pueblo, Plurinational Legislative Assembly of Bolivia, and the Cathedral of La Paz (or more formally, the Cathedral Basilica of Our Lady of Peace, La Paz).
 It is located in the old town, or Casco Viejo, of the city and is surrounded by Socabaya Street to the west, Ayacucho Street to the east, Comercio Street to the south, and a continuation of Ingavi and Ballivan Streets to the north.

 Names

 The Plaza was originally named the Plaza Mayor (Greatest/Main Plaza) after its construction.
 It was later known during the colonial period as the Plaza de Armas.
-Following independence, it was renamed the July 16 Plaza (Plaza 16 de Julio) on February 3, 1902, in honor of Pedro Murillo, captured and hung by Spanish troops in January 1810.
+Following independence, it was renamed the 16 July Plaza (Plaza 16 de Julio) on 3 February 1902, in honor of Pedro Murillo, captured and hung by Spanish troops in January 1810.